Five high school freshmen are being called heroes for saving two children from an icy pond

 (CNN)Five New Jersey teens are being hailed as heroes after they saved two children from falling into an icy pond while they were sledding.

-They group of high school freshmen, Tyler Armagan, Ryan Day, Joseph Dietrich, Kieran Foley and Drew Scalice, were getting ready to head home Thursday from sledding at the Beacon Hill Country Club in Middletown, New Jersey.
+The group of high school freshmen, Tyler Armagan, Ryan Day, Joseph Dietrich, Kieran Foley and Drew Scalice, were getting ready to head home Thursday from sledding at the Beacon Hill Country Club in Middletown.
 Then they heard a commotion and realized the two small children were headed straight into a pond at the bottom of a hill.

 "They just went so fast right down the hill," Kieran said, adding because the two were facing backwards, "they really didn't see it coming."